WIN ONE OF 102 SCHOLARSHIPS OF UP TO $28,000

 For this reason, make sure you don’t wait until the last minute to submit your essay.
 Office hours are from 8 am to 4 pm EDT, Monday to Friday.

-Do I really need to submit my essay file on top of writing it in the text box?
+Do I really need to submit my essay file in addition to writing it in the text box?

 Yes, you must both write your essay in the text box and submit the file in a Word (or word processing) format.
 Doing this allows us to have a secondary copy of your essay should any technical problems arise on our end.
 It is in your best interest to submit both essays properly.